On a non-Abelian Poincar\'e lemma: `Multiplicative direct image' and a homotopy formula

 \begin{rem} The multiplicative integrals above are standard multiplicative integrals (cf.~\cite{gantmacher:appl}, \cite{manturov:multint90}) and if so wished they can be expressed as limits of products of exponentials or as series of integrals of time-ordered products.
-We use the ``$\texp$'' notation from among the variety of existing notations.
+We use the ``$\texp\!\int$'' notation from among the variety of existing notations.
 In our case the integrands are $1$-forms on $I$ with values in a Lie algebra.
-The corresponding Lie group $\O^{\text{even}}(M,G)$ is the group of the $\O(M)$-points of the Lie supergroup $G$ (that is, maps $\Pi TM\to G$). \end{rem}
+The corresponding Lie group $\O^{\text{even}}(M,G)$ is the group of the $\O(M)$-points of the Lie supergroup $G$ (that is, maps $\Pi TM\to G$).
+More detailed notations such as

+are also possible.
+In the latter formula $D(t,dt)$ stands for the Berezin integration element w.r.t. the variables $t,dt$ and the role of the Berezin integration over the odd variable $dt$ is in isolating the term $\o_1$. \end{rem}

-In the Abelian case, the multiplicative direct image would be the composition of the ordinary direct image $p_*=\int_0^1$ taking forms on $M\times I$ to forms on $M$ (with the same values) and the exponential map.
+For an Abelian $\mathfrak g$, the multiplicative direct image $\texpp$ is the composition of the ordinary direct image $p_*=\int_0^1$ taking forms on $M\times I$ to forms on $M$ (with the same values) and the exponential map.

 We shall now establish an analog of the fiberwise Stokes formula for the ordinary direct image